-The parties' familiarity with the facts and procedural history of the case and the IHO's decision is presumed and will not be recited here.2 The district's committee on special education (CSE) convened on April 7, 2011, to formulate the student's individualized education program (IEP) for the 2011-12 school year (see generally Dist.
+The parties' familiarity with the facts and procedural history of the case and the IHO's decision is presumed and will not be recited here.2 Briefly, the Committee on Special Education (CSE) convened on March 21, 2011, to formulate the student's individualized education program (IEP) for the 2011-12 school year (see generally Parent Ex.
+J).
+The parent disagreed with the particular public school site to which the district assigned the student to attend for the 2011-12 school year and, as a result, notified the district of her intent to unilaterally place the student at the Rebecca School (see Parent Ex.
+G; see also Dist.
 Ex.
-11).
-The parents disagreed with the recommendations contained in the April 2011 IEP, and notified the district of their intent to unilaterally place the student at Aaron (see Parent Ex.
-A).
-In an amended due process complaint notice, dated March 5, 2012, the parents alleged that, due to multiple procedural and substantive reasons, the district failed to offer the student a free appropriate public education (FAPE) for the 2011-12 school year (see Dist.
-Ex.
-2).
+10).
+In a due process complaint notice, dated June 27, 2012, the parent alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2011-12 school year (see generally Parent Ex.
+A at pp. 1-3).

-An impartial hearing convened on April 27, 2012 and concluded on May 29, 2012 after three days of proceedings (see Tr. pp. 1-298).
-In a decision dated September 26, 2012, the IHO determined that the district offered the student a FAPE for the 2011-12 school year (IHO Decision at p.
-25).
-As a result of his determination, the IHO denied the parents request for tuition reimbursement at Aaron for the 2011-12 school year (id.).
+An impartial hearing convened on August 16, 2012 and concluded on February 27, 2013 after four days of proceedings (Tr. pp. 1-292).
+In a decision dated March 20, 2013, the IHO determined that the district offered the student a FAPE for the 2011-12 school year (IHO Decision at pp. 7-15).
+3